 3. Storage containers

 When storing wet Biltong, I use an airtight container and place it in the refrigerator to maintain its freshness and prevent spoilage.
-It is important to consume wet Biltong within a week for the best flavor and texture.
+Consuming wet Biltong within a week is important for the best flavor and texture.

 For dry Biltong, I store it in a cool, dry place, either in a paper bag or a breathable container that allows air circulation.
 This helps prevent any condensation and mold growth.
 Airtight containers can also be used for dry Biltong if kept in a cool, dry environment.